3a1b2c3/awesome-world-models/README.md

 * *Project:* https://github.com/PKU-YuanGroup/Open-Sora-Plan

 ## Navigation World Models
-Amir BarGaoyue ZhouDanny TranTrevor DarrellYann LeCun meta Navigation is a fundamental skill of agents with visual-motor capabilities.
-We introduce a Navigation World Model (NWM), a controllable video generation model that predicts future visual observations…
+Navigation is a fundamental skill of agents with visual-motor capabilities.
+We introduce a Navigation World Model (NWM), a controllable video generation model that predicts future visual observation

 * *Paper:* https://arxiv.org/pdf/2410.10774
 * *Project:* https://www.amirbar.net/nwm/

 ## DINO-WM: World Models on Pre-trained Visual Features enable Zero-shot Planning (from NYU)
-We introduce a simple method for constructing versatile world models with pre-trained DINOv2 that generalize to complex environment dynamics, which enables zero-shot solutions at test time for arbitrary goals.
+We introduce a simple method for constructing versatile world models with pre-trained DINOv2 that generalize to complex environment dynamics, which enables zero-shot solutions at test time for arbitrary goals

 * *Paper:* https://arxiv.org/pdf/2411.04983